neulab/newlang-tech/optical-character-recognition/README.md

 ### <a id="preproc"></a>Preprocessing

-Training an OCR system often needs the scanned image to be segmented into lines with the corresponding annotation for each line as the training/evaluation datasets, which is why the [data creation section](#data) above recommends annotation line-by-line.
+Training an OCR system often needs the scanned image to be segmented into lines with the corresponding annotation for each line as the training/evaluation datasets, which is why the [data creation section](#data) above recommends line-by-line annotation.

 * [Kraken](http://kraken.re/master/index.html) can be used to segment each page into line images.

 ## Training a Supervised OCR Model

-There are many existing OCR software packages for training a new OCR model for your target language if you have enough annotated data to train supervised machine learning model.
+There are many existing OCR software packages for training a new OCR model for your target language if you have enough annotated data to train a supervised machine learning model.

-* EasyOCR describes how to build a new OCR model [here](https://github.com/JaidedAI/EasyOCR/blob/master/custom_model.md) using the technique presented in the [deep text recognition benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) repository.
+* EasyOCR describes how to build a new OCR model [here](https://github.com/JaidedAI/EasyOCR/blob/master/custom_model.md) using the technique presented in the [deep text recognition benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).
 * Tesseract has instructions for training a custom model [here](https://github.com/tesseract-ocr/tesstrain).